gitworkflows/meshplay/docs/pages/installation/eks.md

 Follow the steps below to install Meshplay in your EKS cluster.

-## Preflight Checks

-Read through the following considerations prior to deploying Meshplay on EKS.

-### Preflight: Cluster Connectivity
+**Prerequisites: Cluster Connectivity**

-1. Verfiy you connection to an Elastic Kubernetes Services Cluster using AWS CLI.
+1. Verify your connection to an Elastic Kubernetes Services Cluster using AWS CLI.
 1. Login to AWS account using [aws configure](https://docs.aws.amazon.com/cli/latest/userguide/cli-authentication-user.html), if you are using a different method of authentication in AWS, please refer to AWS documentation.
 1. After successful login, set the cluster context.
 {% capture code_content %}aws eks update-kubeconfig --name [YOUR_CLUSTER_NAME] --region [YOUR_REGION]{% endcapture %}